I did not almost die on Thursday, December 13, 2012.

 I don't remember much about the next few minutes other than asking what could have caused this and being told it was my genes.
 When they rolled me back to the ambulance transport area, I got an idea of how little independence (something I value a great deal in my regular life) I would have for the next few days.
 In order to slide me from one stretcher to the other, the paramedics needed to slip a board under me.
 To be helpful, I put my hands upside down above my head and did a "Mr Perfect" Curt Hennig back bridge.
 Everybody gasped.
 I was instructed to stop doing things to help.

-The medic at my head was three times my weight and about an inch taller than I am.
-The entire time he wheeled me, he panted and gasped in my ear.
+I was wheeled away, with an out-of-breath medic gasping in my ear the entire time.
 I couldn't figure out why this was happening.
 I used the term mind blowing about it because that's how it truly felt.
 I wish I could tell you there were some deep thoughts going on during my trip from Good Samaritan to St Francis Heart Hospital, but there weren't.
 Most went like this:

 "I can't believe this.
 How the f**k is this happening?
 How is this real?"